github/objective-c-style-guide/README.md

 NSDictionary *keyedShit = @{ GHDidCreateStyleGuide: @YES };
 ```

+* Use object literals, boxed expressions, and subscripting over the older, grosser alternatives.

 ## Categories

  * Categories should be named for the sort of functionality they provide.
 Don't create umbrella categories.